Best FFP Scope: Top First Focal Plane Scopes

 5. Magnification

 From there, the adjustability of the optic in terms of zoom is something that we consider carefully.
-Higher magnifications do help with greater precision, but the optics with the highest zoom levels are also often the most expensive.
+A great scope with higher magnifications does help with greater precision, but the optics with the highest zoom levels are also often the most expensive.

 Also, as you zoom in your overall field of view decreases as well, so a scope that might need to be used at close range or to track game should also have a fairly low base magnification so that you have the option to use it as a spotting scope as well.